Current PIA CISR schedule

 Core CISRs are approved for CE in all states.
 Have a license in a state besides NY, NJ, CT or NH?
 Information on CIC CE credit in all states is available through The National Alliance's CE guide.

 Fee includes refreshments, instruction and materials.
 CISR early bird fee: $170.
 Within 1 calendar week of program date, fee is $180.

 MyPage allows you to download your CE certificates and other documents, see when your next update is due, view your history and update your contact information.

-The CISR designation program now includes nine course offerings!
+The CISR designation program includes nine course offerings.
 To earn the CISR designation, participants will need to pass exams for 5 of the 9 courses.
 However, anyone is welcome to attend the classes without taking the exams.
 There is no special order in which courses must be taken.
 If you are more familiar with a given topic, you may want to begin with that course.

 The CISR program is a CE credit-approved, nationally recognized designation program that takes a practical, hands-on approach to learning.
 This designation is recognized nationwide as an important credential–one that benefits individuals, their agencies, and their customers.

 Through this program, developed by the National Alliance for Insurance Education, students who are committed to continuing education and career growth can obtain the highest level of professional insurance education.
 This uniquely powerful training is designed to help you conquer the challenges of today by making customer service representatives more professional, more productive and more profitable.